SamuelGouret/React-Todo/README.md

-Chapter 05: Add the form for Todo
+Chapter 06: Add card for Todo